nodeblocteam/tradebridge/README.md

 - [ ] Advanced analytics dashboard

 ## 🔒 Project Status & Access
-TradeBridge is currently being developed as part of the AyaHQ x Lisk Onchain Builder incubation program.
+TradeBridge is currently being developed as part of Core's Builder incubation program.
 This is a private repository with access restricted to authorized collaborators.

 ### Development Phase
 - [x] Initial Planning